Demo

 It is highly recommended that you print this job bulletin for future reference.

 Your application should highlight all relevant education, training, and experience, and clearly indicate how you meet the minimum qualifications for the position as of the closing date.
 Application information must be current, concise, and related to the requirements in this job announcement.
-A resume may be included with your application; however, it will not substitute for the information requested on the application.
+A resume should be included with your application; however, it will not substitute for the information requested on the application.
 In addition to a completed application, applicants are required to submit a completed supplemental questionnaire, and verification of education for this position.
 Incomplete applications will be disqualified.

 Additional documents may be submitted to the Yolo County Human Resources Office in any one or more of the following ways: